Real workplaces, real opportunities, no more confusion. Find your perfect regional work experience in Australia.

 Northern Australia

-Tourism and hospitality work carried out from 22 June 2021 in the following areas of Northern Australia is considered eligible specified work for the purpose of a second or third Working Holiday (subclass 417) visa application lodged from 5 March 2022.
+Tourism and hospitality work carried out from 22 June 2021 in the following area of Northern Australia is considered eligible specified work for the purpose of a second or third Working Holiday visa application lodged from 5 March 2022.

 Remote and Very Remote Australia

-Tourism and hospitality work carried out from 22 June 2021 in the following areas of Remote and Very Remote Australia is considered eligible specified work for the purpose of a second or third Working Holiday (subclass 417) visa application lodged from 5 March 2022.
+Tourism and hospitality work carried out from 22 June 2021 in the following area of Remote and Very Remote Australia is considered eligible specified work for the purpose of a second or third Working Holiday visa application lodged from 5 March 2022.

 Regional Australia

-Specified work carried out in the following areas of regional Australia is considered eligible specified work for the purpose of a second or third Working Holiday (subclass 417) visa.
+Specified work carried out in the following area of regional Australia is considered eligible specified work for the purpose of a second or third Working Holiday visa.
 Regional Australia usually includes Farm work, Mining, Tree Farming and Felling, Contruction and others.

 Natural Disaster Declared Areas